 #8: “Have you seen someone here do great work that’s gone unnoticed?”

 Our findings: 76% of employees said, “Yes, I’ve seen someone here do great work that’s gone unnoticed” (1,485 employees answered across 209 companies) when asked through Know Your Team.
-Based off this data, it’s highly-likely that employees in your company may feel under-appreciated.
+Based on this data, it’s highly likely that employees in your company may feel under-appreciated.
 The answers to this question can help you discover which exact projects or areas of the company that employees would like more gratitude and recognition shown in.